 - Install a low-flow showerhead.
 It may cost you some money up front, but your water conservation efforts will save you money down the road.
 Conventional showerheads flow at 5 gallons per minute or more, whereas low-flow showerheads typically flow at 2.5 gallons per minute (or less!).

 - Turn off the water if you shave or brush your teeth in the shower to save time.
-Considering how many minutes the shower will run if you don’t, you're letting a lot of water go down the drain.

 - Think of baths as an occasional treat and stick to showers.
-The average bath uses 35 to 50 gallons of water, whereas a 10-minute (or less) shower with a low-flow showerhead only uses 25 gallons.
+The average bath uses 35 to 50 gallons of water, whereas a 10-minute shower with a low-flow showerhead only uses 25 gallons.

 - Turn off the water while you brush your teeth and shave.
-Considering how many minutes the faucet will run if you don’t, you're letting a lot of water go down the drain.

 - Install low-flow faucet aerators in your sinks - you can save gallons of water each time you use the tap.
 Conventional faucets flow as high as 3 gallons per minute, but low-flow faucets flow at 1.5 gallons per minute.

 - Fix those leaky faucets.
 That constant drip is more than just annoying, it’s also a huge waste of water.
-You can lose more than 20 gallons of water per day from a single drippy faucet!
+You can lose more than 20 gallons of water a day from a single drippy faucet!

 - If you can’t replace your higher volume toilet, put a plastic bottle filled with water in your toilet tank to reduce the amount of water used per flush.